LGN520/farreach-public/docs/netreach-voting-v2.md

 	+ Control-plane-based non-blocking cache population (conservative query and version-aware query for read-after-write consistency)
 	+ Crash-consistent backup
 	+ Others: switch-driven consistent hashing, CBF-based fast path, range query support, distributed extension
+- NOTES
+	+ We can use seq=0 to mark not latest in server, why not we use seq=0 to mark not latest in switch?
+		* If we use seq reg to mark islatest, use deleted reg to mark isdeleted, then they have data dependency for GETRES_NEXIST, which can only mark the slot is deleted if not latest
+		* Therefore, we use latest reg to identify both islatest and isdeleted to reduce stage cost
+		* NOTE: we use status=0/1/2 in CKVS of server for consistent semantics

 ## Important changes